 A recent Yahoo article discusses how a lack of financial literacy education costs Americans billions of dollars.
 According to the same article, nearly one-third of adults have no savings and are unprepared for a financial emergency.

 Empowering kids to make smart financial decisions for life is more essential than ever.
 Louise Hill, co-founder and COO of GoHenry, agrees: "While it can be daunting to approach financial literacy, the sooner you can teach your kids about money and help them understand the wider financial picture, the more future-proof they will be."

 The reality is all kids need a solid financial education to help them navigate the challenges of their future: from paying off their student debt to understanding taxes and even buying their first home.
 Money confidence comes from helping them fine-tune a range of practical financial skills, from saving and spending to budgeting and investing.

 Introduce kids to money-based games

-According to the University of Cambridge, money habits are set by the age of seven, which means that parents have the real power to foster financial literacy at home.
-With younger children, what helps are money-based games.
+According to a recent PBS publication, money habits are set by the age of seven, which means that parents have the real power to foster financial literacy at home.
+With younger children, what helps are money-based games for kids.

 Get them a prepaid debit card

-You could also create ways for older kids to earn their pocket money (or more money) with tasks such as helping around the house, cleaning their room, doing their revision and walking the dog.
+You could also create ways for older kids to earn their allowance (or more money) with tasks such as helping around the house, cleaning their room, doing their homework and walking the dog.

-"Many parents say their child's behaviour has changed since using the card.
-They suddenly want to do chores around the house to earn more money to buy something, or they change their mind about how much they 'desperately' want something when they realise it will wipe out that entire week's pocket money.
+"Many parents say their child's behavior has changed since using the GoHenry card.
+They suddenly want to do chores around the house to earn more money to buy something, or they change their mind about how much they 'desperately' want something when they realize it will wipe out that entire week's [allowance].
 It introduces them to the decisions they will have to make as adults but in a safe environment."